dudepare/dudepare.github.io/about.md

 My previous work with ITRS Group involved C/C++ coding on real time monitoring software Geneos.
 I've used Python to do scripting work to implement extension plugins for Geneos.

-Now, I studying Django the web framework for Python in MelbDjango school conducted by Common Code.
+I finished the course on Django the web framework for Python in MelbDjango school conducted by Common Code.
+Here's my final project deployed on Heroku: Introducing [JobOverflow](http://frozen-river-3647.herokuapp.com/)

 *The illustration above is made by my daughter Lara.
 Everybody, I want to introduce you to Mr. Sun.*